ajeetshah/ai-service/README.md

 ## How to increase the response length?

 If you need larger response text and your machine can supprot it, change value of `max_new_tokens=100` in the python script.
 Check this - https://www.prompthub.us/models/llama-3-2-1b or other resources.
 Maximum possible value `2048` but keep it as low as possible.

+## Todo

+- Create a Dockerfile
+- Try to use the model by downloading directly from meta site.
+So that one does not need HF account.